Kostas Nestoridis: Early life

-Κostas Nestoridis was born on 15 March 1930 in Drama and was the youngest of three children of the Pontian Greek Giorgos and Kyriaki, who arrived in Thrace as refugees after the Asia Minor disaster.
-He and his siblings, Christos and Nopi, experienced intensely the financial misery and the struggles of the refugee life during their childhood.
-The work difficulties that his parents repeatedly faced, affected the young Nestoridis and were several times the criteria for any decisions during his football career.
-With his family, he traveled from the dirt roads of Drama, to the fields of Kallithea, in search of labor and later to the fields of Preveza, where they took refuge during The Occupation.
-There, his talent in football charmed the crowds.
-Even through he loved enacting with football, it always came second in his priorities, as the need for assistance in the family finances came first, something that forced Nestoridis to work from a young age as a polisher, cigarette seller, shoemaker assistant and shepherd during his days at Preveza.
+Nestoridis was born on 15 March 1930 in Drama and was the youngest of three children of the Pontian Greek Giorgos and Kyriaki, who arrived in Thrace as refugees after the Asia Minor Catastrophe.
+He and his siblings, Christos and Nopi, experienced severe financial hardship and the struggles of refugee life during their childhood.
+The work difficulties that his parents repeatedly faced, affected the young Nestoridis and often influenced his decisions throughout his football career.
+With his family, he traveled from the dirt roads of Drama, to the fields of Kallithea in search of labor and later to the fields of Preveza, where they took refuge during the Occupation.
+There, his talent in football quickly attracted attention.
+Even though he loved playing football, it always came second in his priorities, as the need for assistance in the family finances came first, something that forced Nestoridis to work from a young age as a polisher, cigarette seller, shoemaker assistant and shepherd during his days at Preveza.
 After the end of the World War II, the return and resettlement of the family in Kallithea marked his most active involvement with football.
-In his neighborhood there was an independent club called PAO Kallitheas.
-They were not a recognizable team, but they provided a football kit and lemonade at the half time for their players, things that were almost considered as luxury for the then standards of the young Nestoridis.
+In his neighborhood there was an independent club called PAO Kallithea.
+They were not a recognizable team, but they provided a football kit and lemonade at the half time for their players, things that were almost considered a luxury for the then standards of the young Nestoridis.
 His debut, which was marked by scoring five goals, began to spread a legend around his name.
-That legend did not take long to cross the narrow borders of the post-war Kallithea and reached the ears of Kostas Negrepontis, who was looking for a partner to Kleanthis Maropoulos in the offense of AEK Athens.
-One Sunday afternoon in Kallithea, Negrepontis, impressed by his dribbling skills and shooting technique, did not hesitate and invited Nestoridis to Nea Filadelfeia for a tryout.
-AEK's officials were impressed by his talent, but did not ask him to sign a sport's card and responded to his persistent calls for work with some vague promises of appointment to the Water Company.
-After about a month, where nothing came out, Nestoridis left AEK and football training, giving priority in finding a solution to his intense livelihood problem.
+That legend did not take long to spread beyond Kallithea and reached the ears of Kostas Negrepontis, who was looking for a partner to Kleanthis Maropoulos in the offense of AEK Athens.
+One Sunday afternoon in Kallithea, Negrepontis, impressed by his dribbling skills and shooting technique, invited Nestoridis to Nea Filadelfeia for a tryout.
+AEK's officials were impressed by his talent, but did not ask him to sign a sport's card and responded to his persistent calls for employment with some vague promises of appointment to the Water Company.
+After about a month, where nothing materialized, Nestoridis left AEK and football training, giving priority in finding a solution to his intense livelihood problem.